 Governance and Accounting for the Management of Ecological Systems (GAMES)

 Natural capital, commonly defined as the stock of renewable and non-renewable natural resources such as plants, animals, air, water, soils, or minerals that combine to provide a flow of benefits to people’, is a relatively new area for conservation research and practice.
-By demonstrating how nature contributes to human well-being, the natural capital approach aims to influence decision-making, action, investment and business intervention to improve biodiversity conservation.
+By demonstrating how nature contributes to human well-being, the natural capital approach aims to influence decision making, action, investment and business intervention to improve biodiversity conservation.

 Over the past two decades this approach has led to the development of innovative ways to assess and value biodiversity and ecosystem services.
-There is emerging evidence of success in using these approaches and tools to inform decision-making in one-off case studies, but mostly at a small scale and under favourable conditions.
+There is emerging evidence of success in using these approaches and tools to inform decision making in one-off case studies, but mostly at a small scale and under favourable conditions.

-Incorporating natural capital into resource and land-use decisions and management systematically, at larger scales, remains elusive.
+Incorporating a natural capital approach into resource and land-use decisions and management systematically, at larger scales, remains elusive.
 Responding to this challenge requires refining our understanding of complex natural resource governance and accountability systems while creating links between private and public, national and local approaches to natural capital accounting and management.

 Main Image: ©Jürgen Freund / WWF